The Midnight Special (TV series): Cancellation

-DVD release
+Home video release

 In 2006, a DVD collection entitled Burt Sugarman's Midnight Special was made available by Guthy-Renker through television and radio infomercials.
 In 2014, an 11-DVD collection entitled The Midnight Special was released by Star-Vista through standard retail channels.

+In 2023, as a celebration of the series' 50th anniversary, full episodes of the series began rerunning on YouTube, with one archival episode released each week in order of production.
+The YouTube channel also carries select individual performances from the series and a subscription option to gain access to select episodes before their free release.